Hideaki Anno Shipped Evangelion Unfinished. Then He Rebuilt It. Twice.

 Anno’s story isn’t a cautionary tale.
 It’s a masterclass in what happens after you ship.

 Ship what you can, not what you planned.
 Anno’s original ending couldn’t be produced.
-Instead of delaying indefinitely or shipping something half-hearted, he pivoted to what WAS possible with the constraints he had — and committed to it fully.
-The TV ending is experimental, challenging, and genuinely original.
-It’s not what he intended, but it’s not nothing.
+Instead of delaying indefinitely or shipping something half-hearted, he pivoted to what WAS possible with the constraints he had and committed to it fully.
+The TV ending is experimental, challenging and genuinely original.
+It’s not what he intended but it’s not nothing.
 The worst product outcome isn’t shipping something imperfect.
 It’s shipping nothing because you couldn’t ship perfection.

-Stand behind shipped work — without pretending it’s flawless.
+Stand behind shipped work without pretending it’s flawless.
 Anno acknowledged the constraints.
 He understood the fan anger.
 He also refused to apologize for the effort.
 “Every member at GAINAX gave more energy than anybody can imagine.”
 You can hold both truths: this isn’t what we planned, AND this is what we built with full commitment.
 Users respect that honesty more than they respect spin.

 Use the backlash.
-Anno didn’t just absorb the criticism — he turned it into fuel for the next version.
+Anno didn’t just absorb the criticism.
+He turned it into fuel for the next version.
 End of Evangelion is literally built from the wreckage of the fan reaction.
 The death threats became part of the art.
 In product, your harshest user feedback isn’t a crisis.
 It’s research for v2.
 The users who care enough to be angry are the users who care enough to come back if you get it right.

 Iterate across decades if that’s what it takes.
 The Rebuild films aren’t a quick fix.
 They’re a 14-year project where Anno re-examined every decision in the original and asked: what would I do differently now?
 Most PMs think in quarters.
 The best products think in arcs.
 Your v1 isn’t your legacy.
 Your willingness to keep rebuilding is.

-Hideaki Anno was depressed, broke, under external pressure, forced to rewrite half his story, and still shipped one of the most influential anime of all time.
+Hideaki Anno was depressed, broke, under external pressure, forced to rewrite half his story and still shipped one of the most influential anime of all time.
 Then he rebuilt it.
 Then he rebuilt it again.

 The robot is the product.
 The pilot is you.
 The entry plug is the backlog full of compromises and constraints and impossible deadlines.